Travis Konecny: Player profile

 Coming into the NHL at only 5 ft 10 in and 176 lbs, Konecny is physically much smaller than most NHL players, and like former teammate Shayne Gostisbehere, his coaches have encouraged him to focus on honing his speed and agility on the ice rather than strength.
 Unlike Gostisbehere, however, Konecny has also shown a physical style of play and is unafraid to hit larger opponents, a technique that has earned comparisons to Tampa Bay Lightning forward Ryan Callahan.
 Early in his NHL career, Konecny would sometimes clash with his coaches for making too many high-risk plays; with age, coaches and sportswriters have praised his improved decision-making and carefulness when making plays.
 Konecny is also talkative on the ice, frequently chirping insults at his opponents to distract or irritate them.

 Personal life

 Konecny is of Czech ancestry on his father's side, and was taught a few phrases of the Czech language by his grandfather.
 His cousin Bo Horvat also plays in the NHL.
 Because Horvat is two years older than Konecny, the pair rarely played with or against each other on childhood teams, but regularly faced each other starting at the junior level.

-Konecny and his wife have two children.
+Konecny and his wife Karly, have two children.
+His wife's twin sister Kristin is married to Brody Sutter who is the son of Duane Sutter.